History of Brock Lesnar in Timeline

 In 2010, Brock Lesnar was the cover athlete for the UFC Undisputed 2010 video game.

-In May 2011, Brock Lesnar made an appearance at the NRA's annual meeting to discuss his passion for hunting and his role as a spokesman for the Fusion Ammunition company.
+In May 2011, Brock Lesnar appeared at the National Rifle Association (NRA) annual meeting to discuss his passion for hunting and his role as a spokesman for Fusion Ammunition.

-In May 2011, ESPN's magazine reported that Brock Lesnar topped the list for MMA, at $5.3 million, including bout salaries and pay-per-view bonuses.
+In May 2011, ESPN's magazine listed Brock Lesnar as the highest-paid MMA athlete, with a base salary and earnings of $5.3 million including bout salaries and pay-per-view bonuses.

-On December 15, 2011, Brock Lesnar was charged with hunting infractions related to a trip to Alberta on November 19, 2010.
-He later pleaded guilty to the charge of improper tagging of an animal.
+On December 15, 2011, Brock Lesnar was charged with hunting infractions from a trip to Alberta on November 19, 2010.

-In 2011, Brock Lesnar co-wrote an autobiography with Paul Heyman, titled Death Clutch: My Story of Determination, Domination, and Survival, which was published by William Morrow and Company.
+In 2011, Brock Lesnar co-wrote an autobiography with Paul Heyman, titled Death Clutch: My Story of Determination, Domination, and Survival, published by William Morrow and Company.

 Death Clutch: My Story of Determination, Domination, and Survival